Published: 16/12/2022Buying off-plan offers many benefits for investors and buy-to-let landlords.

-Fire doors, smoke alarms, and fire-redundant materials are standard as well as high-level security locks and alarm systems.
+Fire doors, smoke alarms, and fire-redundant materials are standard and high-level security locks and alarm systems.
 Most new developments offer a twenty-four-hour concierge service as well.

 Parking spaces are reserved at the time of purchase, saving a considerable amount of money compared to buying one later.

 Location, location, location

-When buying off-plan, you are generally able to choose where the property is in the development: aspect and whether you have a balcony or terrace can influence the rental yield hugely.
+When buying off-plan, you can generally choose where the property is in the development: aspects and whether you have a balcony or terrace can influence the rental yield hugely.

 Up and Coming

-Buying in an area that is being, or about to be regenerated, is a shrewd move.
+Buying an area that is being or about to regenerate is a wise move.
 It usually means that the transport links are improved, as are the shops, schools, amenities, and public spaces.

 Warranty as standard

 A 10-year National House Building Council's (NHBC) Buildmark warranty will come with your new build so that a leaking roof that needs replacing six months down the line is covered.
-As a prospective homeowner, you can rest assured in the knowledge that your property is a high standard and that costs that arise due to failure to meet these standards during construction, will be covered.
-However, always check the small print as warranties will differ from developer to developer.
+As a prospective homeowner, you can rest assured that your property is of a high standard and that costs arising from failure to meet these standards during construction will be covered.
+However, always check the small print as warranties differ from developer to developer.

 We highly recommend that snagging should be carried out before completion.

 Finally, it may seem obvious, but one of the main advantages of purchasing property off-plan is the simple fact that it means you are guaranteed to have a property upon completion.
 While others will be left to acquire any remaining properties at market value or above, you can relax knowing that you have a property that meets your tastes and standards.

 To find out about rental yield and how it can be achieved in a particular development, please talk to Circe London Estate Agents in London team on 020 3137 7877.